Best Travel Credit Cards 2017

-There are various other perks so consider.
-A Gold Delta SkyMiles card holder can get their first bag check fee waived, and they enjoy expedited seating at Delta Airlines.
+There are various other perks to consider.
+A Gold Delta SkyMiles cardholder can get their first bag check fee waived, and they enjoy expedited seating at Delta Airlines.
 Members can also get guaranteed lowest pricing on hotel destinations.
 On top of that, they can join the Delta Sky Club at a reduced price.

-On to the pricing details, there is an annual fee of $95 with the Gold Delta SkyMiles Card, but the first year with the card is free of charge.
+As for the pricing details, there is an annual fee of $95 with the Gold Delta SkyMiles Card, but the first year with the card is free of charge.
 While there is no foreign transaction fee, there is a charge of either $5 or 3% for cash advances and balance transfers.
-Penalties for late or returned payments are $37 which is typical.
+Penalties for late or returned payments are $37.
 The balance transfer and regular purchase annual percentage rates are set between 15.49% and 19.49%.
-Cash advance APR is 25.49% while penalty APR is 29.49%.
+Cash advance APR is 25.49%, while the penalty APR is 29.49%.